ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 ## For simple forms

 If you have a very simple form and no intentions to use any client-side functionality like events, loading spinners, nested data, etc, then you don't have to include the client part, which the rest of the tutorial is about.
-There's a short example how to display errors and messages without the client [here](/examples?tag=runes).
+There's a small example on how to display errors and messages without the client [here](/examples?tag=runes).
 Enjoy the simplicity!
+But if you're curious about the numerous client-side features, keep reading:

 ## Displaying the form